This page tells you everything you need to know about berthing your boat in Otago Harbour (Dunedin) or Oamaru.

 Otago Yacht Club

 You can slip and moor boats at the Otago Yacht Club – there is berthage for boats up to 50 feet.
 You can moor on several large punts inside a walled boat harbour.
 Yachts must be prepared to raft up.
+The berths and moorings are managed by the Caretaker/Manager; a waitlist applies, but visiting boats can usually be accommodated.
 Boats with a two-metre draft can only access the boat harbour for around two hours either side of high tide.

 Contact the Otago Yacht Club at: